codalab/codalab-worksheets/days-todo.md

     - Kill the worker during running, it should go back to running
     - Kill the worker during uploading results, it should restart uploading
   - Bring down worker mid run, remove run server side, bring worker back up
-  - Start writing some of the unit test
+  - Start writing some of the unit tests